Sandrakiptumm/phase-4-group-3-project/README.md

 We'll predict future real estate prices and look at how much money can be made and how risky each area is.
 This will help us recommend the 5 best zip codes to invest in.
 How well we do depends on how good our predictions are and how carefully we consider everything.

+## **Data Understanding**

+Our data is a csv file and it contains 14,723 rows and 272 columns.
+The dataset contains the following columns:

+- RegionID: Unique identifier for the region.
+- RegionName: Zip code of the region.
+- City: City name.
+- State: State abbreviation.
+- Metro: Metro area.
+- CountyName: County name.
+- SizeRank: Rank by size.
+- Date columns (from 1996-04 to 2018-04): Real estate prices for each month in this period.

+The data types are as follows:
+1. 49 columns are of type int64 (mostly identifiers).

+2. 219 columns are of type float64 (real estate prices).

+3. 4 columns are of type object (text data: City, State, Metro, CountyName).

+## **Data Preparation and Analysis**